Articles and Publications

 Professional Therapy Never Includes Sex – California Department of Consumer Affairs (pdf)

-You can also find this document on the Forms and Publications page of the California Board of Behavioral Sciences.
+You can also find this document on the Consumer Resources page of the California Board of Behavioral Sciences.

 For Your Peace of Mind – A Consumer Guide to Psychological Services – California Board of Psychology (pdf)